s-albertantwi19/First-Milestone-Project/readme.md

 # Testing

-In order to test, I used different web browsers in using [Browser Stack](https://www.browserstack.com/)
+In order to test, I used different web browsers using [Browser Stack](https://www.browserstack.com/) to test the respsonsive features of the website across multiple platforms.

 ### Broswer Stack Testing